ripienaar/travlrmap/_posts/2015-01-09-config-map-section.md

 **Webserver basic authentication**

-Authentication can also be managed with you webserver basic authentication mechanism.
+Since version 1.5.0 authentication can also be managed with you webserver basic authentication mechanism.
 All you have to do is activate the authentication and provide the user to be authorized:

 ```YAML
   :authenticate: true